Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 ### Unable to connect to DevOps VM using Microsoft Entra ID credentials
 The Microsoft Entra ID enrollment can take a few minutes to complete.
 Check: [https://portal.manage-beta.microsoft.com/devices](https://portal.manage-beta.microsoft.com/devices)

-Verify in the Azure Portal if the `aad-login-for-windows` VM extension was deployed successfully.
+Verify in the Azure Portal if the `entra-login-for-windows` VM extension was deployed successfully.

 Connect to the VM using the local VM admin credentials and run `dsregcmd /status`.
 The output should look similar to this: